section-engineering-education/engineering-education/content/articles/how-to-use-lambdas-to-manipulate-through-a-collection-of-objects/index.md

 4. To enable individuals to understand how to Group a collection of object
 5. To enable individuals to understand how to check for a distinct object
 ### Importance Of Lambdas
-Using lambdas is an effective way of writing your codes as some programmers argue that it might not be clear enough but the truth is, it is highly efficient and leaves room for no error in your code.
+Using lambdas is an effective way of writing your codes as some programmers argue that it might not be clear enough but the truth is, it is highly efficient and leaves room for no error in your code. <br/>
-It abstracts all the pipe-line you have to create to find what you are looking for, let use our wallet object as a case study, you will have to create different wallets based on color first before you create another group based on the outcome of the first group with money greater than '#30,000' and this could be time-consuming and also leads to a high time-complexity.
+It abstracts all the pipe-line you have to create to find what you are looking for, let use our wallet object as a case study, you will have to create different wallets based on color first before you create another group based on the outcome of the first group with money greater than '#30,000' and this could be time-consuming and also leads to a high time-complexity.<br/>
-Let's code>>>
+Let's code>>><br/>
 First, we are going to create three(3)classes or objects.
 1. Card
 2. Wallet